 Take a minute to appreciate the beautiful scenery before marching on.
 The sight of several mountain streams (forming the Riepenbach) crossing the plateau make the effort to get to this point more than worthwhile.
-Once you are on the other side, the last 5 minutes of uphill to reach the Olpererhütte seem like a breeze.
+Once you’re on the other side of the stream, the last 5 minutes of uphill to reach the Olpererhütte seem like a breeze.

 The Way Down

 It’s fascinating how different the landscape looks from the opposite angle on the return hike.
 Now you have the Schlegeisspeicher Dam in sight almost all the time.
 Watch it change colour as the light changes when the clouds move over.
 It’s simply spectacular.

 We thought the way down would be much quicker than the way up, but it took us the same amount of time.
 The reason is that you must be a lot more careful about where to put your feet down, especially over the rocky parts.

 There are two alternative trails between the Olpererhütte and the Schlegeisspeicher Dam.
 However, both are longer than the one described above.
 One follows the Neumarkter Runde (3,5 hours) and the other goes via the Friesenberghaus (4,5 hours).
 You can find more details on both here.